Lilly Steinschneider: Marriage and later life

+Very little information remains about the later life of Hungary's first female pilot.
+We know that her marriage ended in divorce in 1960, as her husband remarried in Regensburg in 1963 at the age of 69 and died two years later.
+Pál Rév, a curator at the Transport Museum, made numerous attempts in the 1960s to obtain information about her adventurous life from the countess herself.
+Lilly was living in southern France at the time and received the letters written to her, as can be seen from her signature on the postage stamp, but to the great regret of posterity, she did not reply.

 She died on 28 March 1975 in Geneva.

 Commemoration

 Lilly-Steinschneider-Gasse in Wiener Neustadt in Austria was named in her honour.

 The writer Bernhard Setzwein describes her life and marriage to Johann Graf Coudenhove-Kalergi in his novel The Bohemian Samurai, published in 2017.